-In 2009 a change in circumstance lead Josh to turn to clay as a means to fulfill creative goals when access to glass was limited.
-In the cool earth he found some answers to questions that had been eluding him in his creative and professional goals as a maker of utilitarian objects.
+In 2009 a change in health and circumstance lead Josh to turn to clay as a means to fulfill creative goals.
+In the cool earth he found some answers to questions that had been eluding him.

 In 2013 Josh began his graduate studies at the University of Missouri - Columbia with R. Bede Clarke and Joe Pintz.
-There he is an instructor of record in the Ceramics department; making elaborately constructed, vibrant and tactile sculptures steeped in Surrealism and Science Fiction right alongside his students.
-His MFA Thesis exhibition titled Out of the Black: Friends from Isolation opened in May of 2016.
+There he served as an instructor of record in the Ceramics department; while making elaborately constructed, vibrant, and tactile sculptures steeped in surrealism and science fiction.
+His MFA Thesis solo exhibition titled Friends from Isolation opened in May of 2016.